 You need to get experience offshore—and when I say offshore, I mean a passage of at least four days at sea, far from land—before you set off on your own.
 And even before you choose and prepare your own boat, otherwise you will make a bunch of mistakes that will cost you money and delay the day of your first cruise.

 It’s also important that you get your first experiences with an experienced skipper, not another new voyager—the blind leading the blind is no fun at all and can even be dangerous.

 But what if you don’t know any experienced offshore sailors?
-Luckily there are now several people offering this kind of experience on a pay-to-play basis.
-I have not made a study of the options available, but I have heard repeatedly that you can’t go wrong with Mahina Expeditions—even if they do have way too much varnish!
+Luckily there are now several people offering offshore experience on a pay-to-play basis.
+I have not made a study of the options available, but I have heard good things about the options below:

 Rallies Are Not The Answer